Bites I Love: Steve’s Paleo Goods Paleo Kits, Grass-Fed Jerky and more!

 Steve’s Club: Saving a Nation One Kid at a Time from Again Faster on Vimeo.

-Overall, between the great taste, clean ingredients and fantastic mission, I’d say Steve’s Original are an on-the-go snack you can feel good about purchasing in more ways than one.
+Overall, between the great taste, clean ingredients and fantastic mission, I’d say Steve’s Paleo Goods are an on-the-go snack you can feel good about purchasing in more ways than one.

 FYI- Steve gave me the following feedback regarding some of the points I made above, check out his open, honest, and transparent information on all counts- what a great guy!